 In addition to the all the standard part of a compass, there are some optional extras that are worth considering when you buy your Base Plate Compass;

-- Magnifier: Usually located halve way up the direction of travel arrow on the base plate, this is very handy for reading small detail on Topographical Maps.
+- Magnifier: Usually located half way up the Direction of Travel arrow, on the base plate, this is very handy for reading small detail on Topographical Maps.

 - Declination Scale: Printed on the base of the housing, which allows once calculated for you to set the declination for your region once.